rust-lang/book/nostarch/chapter12.md

 Listing 12-1: Collecting the command line arguments into a vector and printing them

-First we bring the `std::env` module into scope with a `use` statement so we can use its `args` function.
+First, we bring the `std::env` module into scope with a `use` statement so that we can use its `args` function.
 Notice that the `std::env::args` function is nested in two levels of modules.
 As we discussed in Chapter 7, in cases where the desired function is nested in more than one module, we’ve chosen to bring the parent module into